kazi-kame/structure-informed-material-ml/README.md

 # Structure-Informed Material ML

-This repository implements an undergraduate-level **structure-informed machine learning framework** for predicting material properties directly from crystal structure data.
+This repository implements a **structure-informed machine learning framework** for predicting material properties directly from crystal structure data.
 The workflow combines explicit geometric feature construction with probabilistic regression using **Gaussian Process Regression (GPR)**.

 The project is designed as an **educational prototype**, emphasizing transparency of the mathematical and algorithmic steps rather than research-grade predictive accuracy.